tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

    * In Firefox, use command+shift+P to open a private window
 - [ ]  Test that by default ads are collected in incognito/private-browsing windows:
 ### Private Mode
+- [ ]  [Opera Only] For Private Mode to work correctly, make sure that in opera's manifest file, "incognito" is always set to "spanning".
+This is the default value in chrome.
 - [ ]  Enable Private Mode and open one incognito/private window
 - [ ]  Close the private window
 - [ ]  Open adVault.
 The ad content should have been removed, while an private ad place holder is rendered, leaving a count for total ads collected and the ad network in the statistics panel.